 Benign prostatic hyperplasia, or BPH, is a common condition.
 As men age, their chances of developing an enlarged prostate increase.
 Regular prostate exams are essential to maintaining a mans health over time.
 Going to a urologist or even receiving a prostate exam from your family physician can help to check on the status of the prostate over time.
 Fortunately, numerous treatment options can help you manage BPH.
-Urologist Dr. Miguel Mercado offers thorough diagnostic services and customized care plans for men near Houston suffering from BPH.
-To schedule an appointment at The Woodlands, TX office, call the office at (281) 351-5174.
+Urologist Dr. Miguel Mercado offers thorough diagnostic services and customized care plans for men suffering from BPH.
+To schedule an appointment our office in The Woodlands, call (281) 351-5174.

 What is the Prostate?

 The prostate gland is responsible for producing a fluid that can become part of the semen.
 On occasion, however, benign prostatic hyperplasia or BPH can occur which results in an enlargement of the prostate.
 This condition is not associated with cancer or malignant in any way that it requires immediate action, however, it is something that should be addressed and diagnosed by Dr. Mercado.